stew-anderson/blog/_posts/2025-10-08-platform-thinking-as-a-growth-strategy.markdown

 unsplashimage: "gray-metal-building-with-glass-windows-Wf_kNhZzL0A"
 ---

-Most businesses sell products, platform businesses create ecosystems.
+Most businesses focus on creating and selling products, platform businesses are all about creating ecosystems.

 Product growth is linear: every new customer or feature requires effort; however, platform growth is exponential: every new participant adds value for everyone else.
 Platform thinking in business terms means a mindset shift away from building products and moving towards enabling ecosystems.